ADD/ADHD

 The Wycoff Wellness Center’s staff will assist you in coordinating the necessary testing and explain the costs of such.
 Many of the basic testing costs would be covered by your typical insurance plan.
 Many of the biomedical testing may be covered by your insurance plan.
 Great Plains Laboratory does participate with Blue Cross/Blue Shield Insurance and many other insurance carriers.

 The Wycoff Wellness Center’s providers will customize an individual treatment plan for each patient.
 Our treatments emphasize natural solutions.
-Typical treatment may include:
+The typical treatment may include:

 Elimination of foods which containing food dyes and artificial colors